 "Do your research and be very skeptical of brands," advises Palermino.
 "Ask for their Certificate of Analysis for both their products and by batch.
 If they can’t give that to you… buy somewhere else."

-Mills adds that brand should be able to tell you exactly where the hemp is grown.
+Mills adds that the brand should be able to tell you exactly where the hemp is grown.
 "I’m the biggest CBD advocate out there but it’s important to remember that it’s not a miracle supplement," he says.
 "CBD is ineffective alone in any application.
 Consumers should look for cannabis products rich in cannabinoids, terpenes, fatty acids, and vitamins that are essential to bioavailability and efficiency in the body.
 Properly formulated cannabis products will mix crude and distillate oil with terpenes to accentuate the medicinal benefits of particular cannabinoids."
-(It's best to ask brands directly if you have questions about terpenes, since currently, you won't be able to see them in the ingredients list.)
+(It's best to ask brands directly if you have questions about terpenes since currently, you won't be able to see them in the ingredients list.)

 To get the most out of CBD, Woods recommends that you seek the advice of a professional therapist or GP.
 "Be aware of drug interactions too," she warns.
 "For example, grapefruit juice can inhibit the effect of CBD oil.
 Start with the lowest dose, note improvement in symptoms and adjust dosage accordingly."